JuodaanViinaa/Laboratorio/README.md

 ```

 Then, this file must be manually inspected in order to get the letters of the columns which contain both the marks and the time registry.
-These columns are next to each other and are the same lenght, and are likely to be the longest columns in the entire file.
+These columns are next to each other, are the same lenght, and are likely to be the longest columns in the entire file.

 ![get_columns](https://user-images.githubusercontent.com/87039101/154622118-d96b7011-21d8-4414-87b0-9b2fa7c5df6f.png)

-After the column letters are obtained the `timeColumn` and `markColumn` arguments can be provided and the `Analyzer` object is now ready to extract data.
+After the column letters are obtained, the `timeColumn` and `markColumn` arguments can be provided and the `Analyzer` object is now ready to extract data.

 ```python
 analyzer = Analyzer(fileName=summary_file, temporaryDirectory=temporary_directory, permanentDirectory=raw_directory,